practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 $
 ```

-We just created two new files in directory _./m2bin_: _x11.d_ and _x11.r_, where the .r file represents intermediate code.
+We just created two new files in subdirectory _./m2bin_: _x11.d_ and _x11.r_, where the .r file represents intermediate code.

 <br/>

+## Building the Mandelbrot set application mand01.mod

-Now we should be able to compile and link the Modula-2 application source code file [mand01.mod](./mand01.mod) as shown at chapter "Creating the mandelbrot set" at page: https://fruttenboel.nl/mocka/mandel.html
+Now we should be able to compile and link the Modula-2 application source code file [mand01.mod](./mand01.mod) as shown at chapter "Creating the mandelbrot set" of page: https://fruttenboel.nl/mocka/mandel.html

-But this command isn't working:
+But the compilation and linking command isn't working like this:

 ```
 $ mocka -p mand01